Business Tenancies: the right to renew

 Our wide-ranging review will consider in detail how the right to renew business tenancies, set out in Part 2 of the Landlord and Tenant Act 1954, is working and will consider options for reform.

-We have published a first Consultation Paper and a summary.
-We have also published a survey.
+We published a first Consultation Paper and a summary in November 2024 and the consultation closed on 19 February 2025.
+We also invited responses to a survey.

 The law